Emily Morrison MFT Counseling and Psychotherapy

 Meet my Team

-Katie Page AMFT
+Katie Page Registered Associate MFT

 Hi there, I'm Katie Page.
 I am an Associate Marriage and Family Therapist (AMFT) dedicated to fostering a safe, trusting, and authentic environment where true collaboration can take place.
 I bring warmth and compassion to my therapeutic approach, supporting you in exploring your thoughts, emotions, and experiences with patience and care.
 I believe in the power of self-compassion, deep understanding, and the mind-body connection, all of which contribute to a stronger, more fulfilling relationship with yourself.
 For the past three years, I have worked as a therapist in both community clinic settings and school-based therapy programs.
 My style is deeply relational, fostering collaboration while always leading with empathy and curiosity.